dataviscourse2023/final-project-jel/README.md

     - Add embellishments to the chart.
     - Add legend to the chart.
     - (Optional) Add tooltip to show more information about the data point.
 Can adapt code from HW 4.
-  - Bar Chart:
-    - What are we doing with this?